 Various organizations, including most prominently U.S. News & World Report magazine, rank law schools using a variety of criteria--from professorial scholarship to alumni giving to entering student's LSAT scores.
 How useful these rankings are for the most important issue--the law school's ability to teach you law--is questionable.

 For better or for worse, however, the rankings have considerable importance.
 If you go to a high ranked law school, your fellow students are, on average, likely to have much higher LSAT scores than if you attend a low ranked school.
 As a result, your in-class experience is likely to be richer and more challenging.
 The rankings also have a major impact on your job opportunities immediately after law school.
-If you graduate from a top ranked school, many major law firms and other employers are likely to seek you out for high-paying jobs and you will usually have many opportunities to practice law in a variety of settings.
+If you graduate from a top ranked school, major law firms and other employers may seek you out for high-paying jobs and you may have opportunities to practice law in a variety of settings.
 If you attend a lower ranked school, you will have to work harder to find employment as a lawyer and your opportunities and salary will be smaller.

 While top-ranked law schools are more than happy to take your application fees, you should make sensible choices about which law schools are most likely to admit you.
 For better or worse, law schools rely primarily on GPAs and especially LSAT scores in making their admissions decisions.
 Refer to the Boston College Law School Locator for an easy guide to the law schools to which you can realistically hope to gain admission, based on your GPA and LSAT scores.
 The Locator also has good advice on "safety" and "reach" schools, which you should also apply to.

 Every law school is unique, but all of them offer the same curriculum for the first year of law school and many of the same courses for succeeding years.
 Some schools have reputations for specialties in certain practice areas, such as environmental, human rights, international, corporate, or criminal law.
 But you can gain basic training in most of these areas at most law schools.
-Your real training in any of these areas, however, will come on the job.
+Your real training in any of these areas, however, will come on the jobReturn to Pre-law home.